 Kirstenbosch Summer Concerts

-The hugely popular Old Mutual Summer Sunset Concerts draw audiences from far and wide.
-Put down your blanket and bring your picnic basket (Kirstenbosch was recently voted one the world’s top picnic spots by National Geographic).
-This Sunday sees the talents of the Goldfish.
-Don’t miss it!
+For Capetonians and visitors the internationally renowned Kirstenbosch National Botanical Garden is the place to visit, not only for its beauty, but for the hugely popular Old Mutual Summer Sunset Concerts that draw audiences from far and wide.
+Put down your blanket, bring your picnic basket (Kirstenbosch was recently voted one the world’s top picnic spots by National Geographic) and get set for a hot summer of music.
+This Sunday sees the talents of Foto Na Dans and Flash Republic.
+Take a fan to keep you cool – you can bet Tamara Day will.
 Tickets R100 from Webtickets.
 Tel 021-799-8783, email email@example.com, www.sanbi.org/events/kirstenbosch-old-mutual-summer-sunset-concerts.